estnltk/estnltk/estnltk_core/estnltk_core/layer/readme.md

-# Core components of EstNLTK Layer object
+# Core data structures of EstNLTK

 * Layer is a sorted dictionary of spans.
 * Each span specifies a segment or a list of segments in a text.